 Leighanna Light is an art instructor, thingmaker, bookmaker and figurative assemblage artist.
 Her background is in fine arts and photography, and she has been teaching art workshops for the past 15 years.
 Leighanna is represented by galleries & museums across the country and her work has been published in numerous books & magazines.
 “I love to create, to hunt for things to create with & to share my creativity with others.
 It’s what I live for, it’s my oxygen.”
 Leighanna grew up in a small town in upstate NY and has spent most of the past 20 years in New Mexico.
 She currently resides in Taos NM with her best friends Thomas & Lily.

 Deb Prewitt is a Mixed Media Artist and CZT (certified Zentangle® teacher).
 She lives in beautiful Colorado, where Mother Nature inspires her on a daily basis.
 She has always loved art in its many various forms.
 Over the years she has dabbled in many types and styles of art.
 Deb knows that all art media are wonderful and you can always learn something that will be useful somewhere else in your life/art.
 She owns Blue Twig Studio, a mixed media art supply shop and teaching studio.
 She believes in the power of art and creativity to change a life.
 If we all create/play just a little bit more, we will be happier people.
 Which means our families will be happier, and our communities will be happier, and thus the world will be a better place to live in.
-She has been teaching art for 5 years and absolutely loves seeing the magic of what students create in her joy/play filled classes.
+She has been teaching art for over 7 years and absolutely loves seeing the magic of what students create in her joy/play filled classes.

 Tish has been an artist for over 30 years, once her children were grown and off to college she decided to pursue her passion of painting.
 In 1999 she attended the Burren College of Art in Ballyvaughn, Ireland, this experience forever shaped her quest for art and learning new mediums.
 She has been a full-time artist ever since.
 She lives in Manitou Springs, CO and has a studio at Cottonwood Center for the Arts where she also teaches.